 We know dental health in pets can be hard to understand… your breeder says one thing, the internet says another, and your friend who rescues dogs says something completely different!
 We asked Dr. Yung to demystify dental health and cleanings… here are your most frequently asked questions about your pet’s teeth:

-We really want to get in there and prevent irreversible disease from setting in.
+We really want to get in there and prevent an irreversible disease from setting in.
 We don’t want your dog or cat to suffer the pain of dental infection, we want to prevent it!

 My dog is tiny and so are her teeth!
 There can’t be very much to clean in her little mouth?